superbrothers/kubectl-open-svc-plugin/README.md

 # kubectl open-svc SERVICE_NAME

 This is a kubectl plugin that open the Kubernetes URL(s) for the specified service in your browser.
+Unlike `kubectl port-forward` command, this plugin makes you to be able to access a service via ClusterIP.

 ![Screenshot](./screenshots/kubectl-open-svc-plugin.gif)